aarongable/draft-acme-ari/draft-ietf-acme-ari.md

 ## The "renewalInfo" Resource

-The "`renewalInfo`" resource is a new resource type introduced to ACME protocol.
+The "`renewalInfo`" resource is a new resource type introduced to the ACME protocol.
 This new resource allows clients to query the server for suggestions on when they should renew certificates.

 To request the suggested renewal information for a certificate, the client sends a GET request to a path under the server's `renewalInfo` URL.

 The path component is a unique identifier for the certificate in question.
-The unique identifier is constructed by concatenating the base64url-encoding [@!RFC4648] of the bytes of the `keyIdentifier` field of certificate's Authority Key Identifier (AKI) [@!RFC5280] extension, a literal period, and the base64url-encoding of the bytes of the DER encoding of the certificate's Serial Number (without the tag and length bytes).
+The unique identifier is constructed by concatenating the base64url-encoding [@!RFC4648] of the `keyIdentifier` field of the certificate's Authority Key Identifier (AKI) [@!RFC5280] extension, a literal period, and the base64url-encoding of the DER-encoded Serial Number field (without the tag and length bytes).
 All trailing "`=`" characters MUST be stripped from both parts of the unique identifier.

 Thus the full request url is constructed as follows (split onto multiple lines for readability), where the "`||`" operator indicates string concatenation and the renewalInfo url is taken from the Directory object: